kHorozhanov/cookieconsent/docs/guide/quickstart.md

 ### Vue

-The simplest way to integrate CookieConsent in a VUE App is by importing the `ESM` version.
+The simplest way to integrate CookieConsent in a VUE App is by importing the `ESM` module located in the `/dist/esm/` directory.

 Create a new [VUE Plugin](https://vuejs.org/guide/reusability/plugins.html), `CookieConsentVue.js`:
 ```javascript